 - Form 4 is about timing, not size.
 Even a single share trade triggers the 2-business-day filing requirement for insiders.
 Volume thresholds apply to Form 144, not Form 4.

-Rule 144 Summary Table
+Restricted-Stock Resale Rule Summary Table

 | Requirement | Affiliate (restricted stock) | Affiliate (control stock) | Non-Affiliate (restricted, reporting co.) | Non-Affiliate (restricted, non-reporting co.) |